jarun/imgp/README.md

       -w, --overwrite       overwrite source images [default: off] -z, --debug           enable debug logs [default: off]

+### Operational notes

+- Resize and rotate are lossy operations.
+For additional reductions in size try `--optimize` and `--eraseexif` options.
+- Output image names are appended with **_IMGP** if overwrite option is not used.
+By default *_IMGP* files are not processed.
+Doing so may lead to potential race conditions when `--overwrite` option is used.

 ## Examples

 1. Convert some images and directories: